-Articulation agreements have been completed with most campuses of the University of California (see www.assist. org).
+Articulation agreements have been completed with most campuses of the University of California (see assist.org/).
 An Intersegmental General Education Transfer Curriculum pattern acceptable at all University of California (IGETC) campuses is available.
-Specific courses required for major preparation should be discussed with a courselor.
+Specific

 UCSD UNIVERSITY LINK PROGRAM

 University Link is the guarantee admission program to UCSD for high school seniors and Veterans attending Cuyamaca College.